yt-dlp/yt-dlp/README.md

     --no-hls-use-mpegts             Do not use the mpegts container for HLS videos.
 This is default when not downloading live streams
-    --download-sections REGEX       Download only chapters whose title matches the given regular expression.
-Time ranges
+    --download-sections REGEX       Download only chapters that match the regular expression.
+A "*" prefix denotes
+                                    time-range instead of chapter.
+Negative
+                                    timestamps are calculated from the end.
-                                    prefixed by a "*" can also be used in place of chapters to download the specified range.
+                                    "*from-url" can be used to download between the "start_time" and "end_time" extracted
+                                    from the URL.
 Needs ffmpeg.
-This option can be used multiple times to download multiple
-                                    sections, e.g. --download-sections
+This option can be used multiple times to download multiple sections, e.g. --download-sections
                                     "*10:15-inf" --download-sections "intro"
     --downloader [PROTO:]NAME       Name or path of the external downloader to